 Start with this file or start with your own solution from the last exercise.
 Open it up and make sure it's working as expected.

-Go to the Search:list reference in the Youtube API docs and read through it.
-Use the Try it! function at the bottom of the page to build your own query and see the response.
-Search for whatever you fancy, but limit the search to 5 results.
-Copy the address from the Request box, add your API key, and test it in the browser.
+Go to the Search:list reference in the Youtube API docs and read through it, especially the Request/Parameters section.
+Search for whatever videos you fancy, but limit the search to 5 results.
+Copy the address from the "HTTP request" box, use the API key AIzaSyCRXTR0G_Slvgyjj_Vgfry6KLiw8pIMlHs, and test it in the browser.

 The webpage currently brings in video information using the jQuery $.ajax function to bring in a local videos.json file into the page.
 Change that function so that it instead brings in the results of a Youtube API search from the Youtube servers and displays those results instead.